 The Shortage List Controversy

 This legal battle highlights tensions between pharmaceutical manufacturers, who want specialized markets for their products, and compounding pharmacies, who argue they serve patients unable to access or afford brand-name medications.
-Research published in Health Affairs in 2024 found that compounded semaglutide costs patients $200-$400 monthly compared to $900-$1,400 for brand-name Wegovy, demonstrating the economic stakes.
+Research published in Health Affairs in 2024 found that compounded GLP1-S costs patients $200-$400 monthly compared to $900-$1,400 for brand-name Wegovy, demonstrating the economic stakes.

 The FDA faces pressure from multiple directions.
 Pharmaceutical companies want strict enforcement against compounding, arguing it undermines their investments in drug development.
 Patient advocacy groups want access to affordable medications.
 Compounding pharmacies want clear, predictable rules that allow them to serve patients legally.